dpretet/axi-crossbar/doc/architecture.md

 The core supports outstanding requests, and so manages traffic queues per master, this traffic can be:
-- in-order if a set of transactions use the same ID
+- in-order if a set of transactions uses the same ID
-- out-of-order if a set of transactions use different IDs
+- out-of-order if a set of transactions uses different IDs

 The core doesn't manipulate IDs to enhance the quality-of-service or perform any optimization, so the user can be sure the read or write requests will be issued to the master interface(s) in the